 While there might not be a ton of things to do in Sofia compared to other popular travel destinations in Eastern Europe, visiting the capital of Bulgaria could very well be one of the best surprises of your travel career.

 None of my trips to Europe garnered more quizzical stares from family & friends than when the Balkans landed as my summer destination of choice.
 My first stop was none other than Sofia, one of Europe’s lesser-visited major cities.

-I have to admit that I entered the city not expecting much.
-I’d always heard mixed things about Sofia from legions of other travellers who claimed it was “dull” and “boring” or “unworthy of a visit.”
-Fortunately, this wasn’t my experience at all.
+I’ll admit that I entered Sofia not expecting much.
+I’d always heard mixed things.
+Legions of other travellers claimed Sofia was “dull” and “boring” or “unworthy of a visit.”
+Fortunately, this wasn’t my experience of Sofia at all.

 Table of Contents

 What to do in Sofia: The top attractions & best places to visit

 No image of Bulgaria’s capital is more forceful than catching the setting sun reflecting off of the domes of St. Alexander Nevski Cathedral in central Sofia.

 Constructed in the early-20th century between 1904 and 1912, this massive Bulgarian Orthodox cathedral stretches out over an area of 2,600 square meters, taking up, what seems like at a least, half a city block.

 The church’s handsome Neo-Byzantine exterior continues to its inside.

 You’ll be greeted by beautiful stained glass windows and stunning murals painted by some of Bulgaria’s most famous artists as you walk among its ostentatious marble, onyx and alabaster floors and columns.